-Create an endpoint (socket) for communication based on an already existing file descriptor.
+Creates an endpoint (socket) for communication based on an already existing file descriptor.
 The function attempts to retrieve domain, type and protocol from the system.
-This is however not possible on all platforms, and in those cases it expects it in Opts.
+This is however not possible on all platforms, and they should then be specified in Opts.